 The Center for Social Justice grants access to benefits to over 30 student organizations that work in the Washington, DC, national, and global communities.
 These organizations are diverse in mission, ranging from tutoring and mentoring DC youth on a weekly basis, to organizing large-scale awareness campaigns on GU’s campus.

-Click here to see a complete list of all CSJ’s student organizations.
+See a complete list of all CSJ’s student organizations.

 Resources for Current CSJ Student Organizations

-For a full description of access to benefits for student organizations, please click here.
+Learn a full description of access to benefits for student organizations, please click here.